Lily-G1/stop_start_instances/README.md

 # stop_start_instances
-## Automate the start and stop of EC2 instances to optimize costs using Terraform, Lambda & Eventbridge
+## Automate the stop & start of EC2 instances to optimize costs

-### Lambda runs the actual python functions that start and stop instances, while Eventbridge sets a schedule and triggers the Lambda functions at specified times.
-With a focus on automation and intelligent strategies, you can effectively reduce AWS expenditure without compromising performance or functionality.
+Lambda runs the actual python functions that start and stop instances, while Eventbridge sets a schedule and triggers the Lambda functions at specified times.
+With a focus on automation and intelligent strategies, you can effectively reduce AWS expenditure without compromise on performance or functionality.

 ## Prerequisites
-### - An AWS account
+- An AWS account
 - Terraform installed on your local system
+- One or more running AWS instances

+## To run:
+- Clone this repo
+- cd into root directory 'stop_start_instances'
+- Enter AWS instances' IDs in .py files
+- You can edit the cron expression in eventbridge.tf to specify your time schedules
+- terraform init
+- terraform plan
+- terraform apply

+## To destroy:
+- terraform destroy